danny-avila/LibreChat/README.md

 ## Updates
 <details open>
 <summary><strong>2023-03-12</strong></summary>
 Really thankful for all the issues reported and contributions made, the project's features and improvements have accelerated as result.
 Honorable mention is [wtlyu](https://github.com/wtlyu) for contributing a lot of mindful code, namely hostname configuration and mobile styling.
+I will upload images on next release for faster docker setup, and starting updating them simultaneously with this repo.

-Many improvements across the board, the biggest is being able to start conversations simultaneously (again thanks to [wtlyu](https://github.com/wtlyu) for bringing it to my attention), as you can switch conversations or start a new chat without any response streaming from a prior one, and the backend still does this thing.
+Many improvements across the board, the biggest is being able to start conversations simultaneously (again thanks to [wtlyu](https://github.com/wtlyu) for bringing it to my attention), as you can switch conversations or start a new chat without any response streaming from a prior one, as the backend will still process/save client responses.
 Just watch out for any rate limiting from OpenAI/Microsoft if this is done excessively.

 Adding support for conversation search is next!
 Thank you [mysticaltech](https://github.com/mysticaltech) for bringing up a method I can use for this.